SemGuS-git/Semgus-Operational/README.md

 # Semgus-Operational

-This is a new version of the Semgus interpreter and enumerative-solvers codebase to fit with the 2.0.0 format.
+This project contains code to infer the operational semantics of a Semgus language, interpret programs constructed in such a language, and solve Semgus problems via enumeration.
+It currently supports the 2.0.0 format.

+See <semgus.org> for more information.